The 3 essential routes around Annecy

 - the view from the Col de la Forclaz.

-- the climb of the Leschaux pass with the view of the lake.
+- the climb up the Leschaux pass with the view of the lake.

-- the ascent of the Semnoz from the quieter side.
+- the ascent of Semnoz via the quieter side.

 - the view from the top of Semnoz.